DenisKamau/Covid-Dashboard/README.md

 A dashboard created using Html, Css and Javascript.
 Chartjs is used to create data visualization while Leaflet js is used to create an interactive map and place markers on the map

-Positive and negative cases are fetched fron an api
+Total tests conducted, Positive and negative cases are fetched from an api